SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/tools.md

 aggregate).
 The local menu for the list of series offers the option *Select by frequenc*y, which marks all the series on the list that are yearly, half-yearly, quarterly or monthly (depending on the user’s choice).
-The explanation of the other options can be found below the "*Local menu options for chart*" figure in section [**Container**](#container).
+The explanation of the other options can be found below the '*Local menu options for chart*' figure in the [*Container*](#container) section.
 The local menu for the panel on the left offers functionalities that are analogous to the ones that are available for the *List* functionalities, while the options available for the local menu for the panel on the left are the same as the ones available for *Chart* (see